streamlit/docs/content/develop/tutorials/databases/snowflake.md

    <Important>

-   If no lines are highlighted and you click the play button, only the line with your cursor will execute.
+   If no lines are highlighted and you click the play button, only the line with your cursor will be executed.

    </Important>